 Equity release – at a glance

-- You will receive a cash lump sum or series of payments, dependent upon the type of scheme you choose.
+- You will receive a cash lump sum or series of payments, dependent upon the type of plan you choose.

 - There are typically no monthly repayments to make.